The Orbitally Selective Mott Phase in Electron Doped Twisted TMDs: A Possible Realization of the Kondo Lattice Model: Experimental consequences of the OSM state

-Another suitable probe for the OS Mott state is magneto-transport~\cite{vojta2010orbital}, especially given that we predict this state at a relatively high density range $n\sim 4$.
-Inside the OS Mott phase the Hall number (seen both in the slope of the classical Hall resistivity and in the period of quantum oscillations) corresponds to a ``small" Fermi surface (of volume $n_b = n-1$).
+Another suitable probe for the OSM state is magneto-transport~\cite{vojta2010orbital}, especially given that we predict this state at a relatively high density range $n\sim 2-4$, where the effects of disorder are less prominent as compared with the filling range of the lowest miniband.
+Inside the OSM phase the Hall number, which is seen both in the slope of the classical Hall resistivity and in the period of quantum oscillations, will correspond to a ``small" Fermi surface (of volume $n_b = n-1$).
 At the phase transition point [green hue in Fig.~\ref{fig:schem_PD}.(c)] the local moments melt into a metallic state, manifested in a Lifshitz transition, where we can distinguish two scenarios.
 When the dominant exchange interaction between the two species is antiferromagnetic we expect a heavy-fermi liquid state to emerge between the fully metallic phase and the magnetic metal.
 In this case the Hall number changes from the ``small" volume $n-1$ to the ``large" volume $n$.
 The second scenario, is where the exchange interaction is dominated by ferromagnetic exchange (e.g. due to the orbital Hund's coupling).
 In this case, theory does not predict the emergence of a hybridization gap between the local and itinerant electrons.
 Instead, a new Fermi surface emerges at the transition point.
-Thus, we expect the appearance of beating in quantum oscillations and non-linearity of the classical Hall effect (see for example Ref.~\cite{joshua2012universal}).
+Thus, we expect the appearance of beating in quantum oscillations and non-linearity of the classical Hall effect (see for example Ref.~\onlinecite{joshua2012universal}).
 Thus, magneto-transport measurements across the melting transition can also distinguish the nature of magnetic exchange mechanism.